olegkleiman/sundance/README.md

 * The backend sends the user input to the LLM via HTTP POST request to /completion endpoint.
 * The LLM sends the response to the frontend via HTTP GET request to /completion endpoint.
 * The frontend displays the response in the animated running line below the shown user input.

 ### 2. Backend (Server)

-•	Built with Node.js and Express.js.

-•	Handles with middleware authentication via JWT.

-•	Exposes multiple endpoints:

-    •	/init - Initializes a new conversation.
-Stores in the session variabl the user's utterance.

-### 2. Backend (Server)